xshche05/IPK-2024-project-1/README.md

 ## Testing & Validation
 ### Tools
 In this topic would be described application testing and validation.
 During the testing process was used such tools as `Wireshark` application to handle and analyze transmitted packets, additional Lua script to detect `IPK24-CHAT` packets, `netcat` application to perform simple server <-> client communication, reference IPK server `anton5.fit.vutbr.cz:4567`.
+All discovered errors during validation were fixed according to the test data input and reference output.
 ### Input testing
 Firsts of all was tested user input validation, such as commands and messages.
 Following test cases was tested:
 - User command syntax validation